micamarietta/PantherPickup/README.md

 # Mica Marietta
 # Jessie Roux

 Panther Pickup is a rideshare application intended to help prevent drunk and distracted driving at Chapman University within the student community.
 It is a .NET web application that features an intuitive and accessible user experience for all users.
 The platform is driven by students: users are able to sign up as passengers or drivers, either requesting rides or completing ride requests.
+This version's focus is on the passengers as any Chapman student would be allowed to sign up - drivers are preset due to Chapman having selected a group of drivers.

 How to run the application:
 - Download and run the executable